"Whoso boasteth himself of a false gift is like clouds and wind without rain" (Proverbs 25:14).

-Cain initially was a religious man, evidently proud of his achievements as a “tiller of the ground” that God had “cursed” (Genesis 4:2; 3:17).
-He assumed that God would be much impressed with the beautiful basket of his “fruit of the ground” that he presented as an “offering unto the LORD.”
-Cain became bitterly angry when God “had not respect” to Cain and his offering (Genesis 4:3-5).
+Cain initially was a religious man, evidently proud of his achievements as a "tiller of the ground" which God had "cursed" (Genesis 4:2; 3:17).
+He assumed that God would be much impressed with the beautiful basket of his "fruit of the ground" which he presented as an "offering unto the Lord."
+Cain became bitterly angry when God "had not respect" to Cain and his offering (Genesis 4:3-5).

 "By faith Abel offered unto God a more excellent sacrifice than Cain," shedding the blood of an innocent lamb in substitution for his own sin and guilt before God, "by which he obtained witness that he was righteous" (Hebrews 11:4).
 Since "faith cometh by hearing, and hearing by the word of God" (Romans 10:17), Abel was merely obeying God's Word, but Cain, proud and self-righteous in attitude, was presuming to offer up his own merits in payment for the privilege of coming to God.